Loki release dates: When does episode 1 of the Marvel series hit Disney Plus?

 It's been more than two months since the last Marvel series on Disney Plus, but the wait for the next one is nearly over.
-Loki, starring Tom Hiddleston as everyone's favorite god of mischief, arrives on Wednesday, June 9 (and early reactions are positive).
+Loki, starring Tom Hiddleston as everyone's favorite god of mischief, arrives on Wednesday, June 9 (read our review).
 Find details on how to watch farther down.

 That release date is mischievously two days earlier than previously expected, claiming the Wednesday weekly episode spot, instead of Friday, like the other Marvel Disney Plus series.
 Look forward to six episodes in Loki's first season, with expected 40 to 50 minute runtimes.
 In amazing news, a second season is already in development.